jumpingjoy/watchnationpro/women-safety-improvements.md

 ---
-title: How to Use Smartwatches to Improve Safety - Facts and Solutions
+title: How to Use Smartwatches to Improve Safety
 description:  We tested out various safety related smartwatch apps available.
 Find out the FREE...
 sidebar: right
 ---